rishijatia/fantasy-pl-mcp/README.md

 - The FPL API is not officially documented and may change without notice
 - Only read operations are currently supported
+- Fetching team information is not supported yet
+- Fetching your manager information is not supported yet (only public data supported)
-- Authentication for private leagues is not yet implemented
+- Authentication for private leagues is not yet implemented (only public data supported)

 ## Troubleshooting